 Rhubarb is not a very popular keto fruit because it is very acidic and often requires a lot of sugar to cook it and mask its acidity.
 However, you can make delicious keto fruit puree by cooking rhubarb with sugar-free erythritol for a sweet keto treat.
 Rhubarb compote is especially good on top of whipped cream for a low-carb, high-fat snack.
 Carbs in rhubarb are 3g net carbs per 100 grams.

 Like avocados, tomatoes are fruits and not vegetables.
 While tomatoes have a sweet taste, the carbs in tomatoes are low with only 3g of net carbs per 100 grams.
-They are delicious in salads with fresh mozzarella or in breakfast scramble eggs.
+They are delicious in salads with fresh mozzarella or in breakfast scrambled eggs.

-Raspberries is the berry fruit with the least carbs.
+Raspberries are the berry fruit with the least carbs.
 The net carbs in raspberries are only 5 grams per 100 grams which makes raspberry very popular in keto dessert recipes.
 They are a delicious addition to keto breakfast crepes.

 As raspberries, the carbs in blackberries are very low with only 5g of net carbs per 100 grams.
 You can eat blackberries on their own or on top of keto pancakes or whipped cream for a delicious quick dessert.

 Many believe that strawberries are high in carbs simply because they have a delicious sweet flavor.
 However, the net carbs in strawberries are only 6 grams per 100 grams.
-They make the most delicious keto strawberry muffins for snack or keto scones for breakfast!
+They make the most delicious keto strawberry muffins for snacks or keto scones for breakfast!

 Carbs in coconut meat are quite low with only 6 grams of net carbs per 100 grams.
 Coconut meat is an amazing addition to keto desserts to fix your sweet tooth.
 You can use coconut meat from raw dry coconuts or from the store as unsweetened coconut flakes or chips.
 Always check the ingredient list as some brands add sugar to store-bought coconuts.